WebAhead/master-reference/curriculum-planning/minutes/postgres/summer-2017-mentor-retrospective.md

 + There's a lot of conceptual stuff to get your head around in `db_connection.js`.
 Still felt like complete magic to me.
 Actually learned a lot of it myself while Elias was walking students through it.
 + Jen and Alina were ill that day & I (Alice) was there when they were caught up & Yahia was explaining it to them so well.
 He knew it line by line!
 + Kind of find code alongs useful, because things get explained to you in more depth than you usually do.
 But because everything is new to you, you don't actually understand everything as fully as you think you do at the time.
 Then later you realise there are all these holes in your knowledge and you don't really get it.

+@macintoshhelper:
++ This was good, better than FACN1.
+An emphasis on understanding it completely resulted in it taking a long time.
++ I've refactored the mentor walkthrough so code is written first in chunks, then explanations are given after on ES6, pool, etc.
++ Making sure people have an understanding of how pools/connections work, number of max connections is good - so people avoid database apps from crashing due to pool query callbacks hanging.
++ Encouraging people to write notes in comments would be great - so they can return to their own explanations.

 #### Do code alongs even work??
 + Alice: I find the explanation line by line really really good.
 But I don't know whether they need to be typing it out themselves at the same time.